-Journal items are published as soon as they are ready by adding them to the current issue.
+Journal content is published as soon as it is ready by adding articles to the current issue.
 An issue is "closed" at the Editors' discretion.
 Health Reform Observer – Observatoire des Réformes de Santé aims to publish 2-4 issues per year.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Health Reform Observer - Observatoire des Réformes de Santé strives to deliver high-quality, trusted content and to uphold the integrity of academic scholarship and publication.
 It operates a rigorous and open review process, meaning that the identities of both the author(s) and reviewers are disclosed to one another.
 The journal follows the Committee on Publication Ethics (COPE) Core Practices (formerly, Code of Conduct and Best Practice Guidelines for Journal Editors), the International Committee of Medical Journal Editors' (ICMJE's) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, and the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2).
 Editors, reviewers, authors and others involved in the publication process are expected to follow the best practice guidelines on ethical behaviour contained in these documents.